ondra-novak/nostr_server/docs/attachments.md

 If I want to have some control over the binary content, as a relay developer I have to do more programming, which I have to do in this proposal anyway.
 Plus some things are more difficult to deal with than using binary messages.
 For example, I have to allow the same interface for presenting normal events and the same for presenting NIP-95 events, yet handle them diametrically differently.

-Relay also cannot dictate the size of the binary content.
-There is a limit on the size of each kind, but clients don't examine this much and most of them react to the error message by simply not allowing the operation.
-For example, a client uploading a large image that the relay rejects might reduce the resolution or compression quality of the image to fit to the relay's limits.
-This is the motivation behind this proposal.
+In the case of NIP-95, the relay cannot control the size of the binary content.
+The relay can also be configured so that text messages are short, but the binary content can be large, for example for storing videos, because the relay places attachments on a separate repository.
+This NIP also specifies in more detail how limits are communicated to the client.
+If any of the attachments are too large, the client can reduce the resolution or quality of the stored media to meet the limits set

 An unresolved issue relates to garbage collection.
-If a reference to a shared binary content disappears, does the relay have the right to delete this content?
-If I take an ordinary relay that does not implement NIP-95, then these events stay there - forever.
-What is the correct behavior?
+If I want to deal with garbage collecting within NIP-95, I encounter various situations where a race condition can occur, so there can be a situation where someone uploads files but they can be deleted before the actual event is published.
+This is because the protocol treats each event as a separate record with no linkage to other records.

 **Binary content should be transferred using the HTTP protocol see NIP-96**